hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [16:06:20](#w5P0XESZbd8JKUbB7E7rgUhKlcFqPTrwAFKaJ6JdARU) <planetsizecpu (Jose Luis)>:
 > FYI, branch `point` was just merged into `master`.
 I'll publish later today a blog post to present the new features added and changes made.

-I have a slight idea what's going on `point` branch as parens are not working anymore on `path!` Ì†ΩÌ∏Å so if I'm not mistaken, I must thank dockimbel in advance for the deference he has had in creating the new branch, so THANKS!
+I have a slight idea what's going on `point` branch as parens are not working anymore on `path!` üòÅ so if I'm not mistaken, I must thank dockimbel in advance for the deference he has had in creating the new branch, so THANKS!

 [16:14:11](#RoSuz-HjafrSrMEXERWnmLifbPbGXbZ--QjO8GaN-KY) <hiiamboris (@hiiamboris:tchncs.de)>:
 parens work just fine: